 costs to SJFF.
 SJFF will cover the return costs to the domestic address designated by the filmmaker.

 SJFF can not cover international shipping.

-The Seattle Social Justice Film Festival awards honors according to audience voting in each of our categories.
+The Seattle Social Justice Film Festival awards honors according to jury decision in each of our categories.